The Secret to Making Iced Tea

 2. Pot brewed

 5. Cold method- Fill container with 4 cups of cold water.
-Add 5 bags/ 5 teaspoons of tea and cover.
+Add 5 bags or 5 teaspoons of loose leaves and cover.
 Refrigerate overnight or for 8 hours.
-Strain tea and serve.
+Strain and serve.

 red teapot Iced Tea Recipes

-For large parties, make a pretty ice ring to float in your tea.
+For large parties, make a pretty ice ring to float in your infusion.

 Tips from the Tea Party Bee tea party bee

-red teapotGeneral guidelines for iced tea is to brew the tea twice as strong as for hot, using double the amount of tea.
-Also remember that the tea will get diluted when served over ice, which is another reason to brew stronger.
-One option is to make "tea cubes" instead of ice cubes.
+red teapotGeneral guidelines for iced tea is to brew twice as strong as for hot, using double the amount.
+Also remember that the liquid will get diluted when served over ice, which is another reason to brew stronger.
+One option is to make "Tea Cubes" instead of ice cubes.

-red teapot If tea tends to be bitter, add a pinch of baking soda.
+red teapot If your brew tends to be bitter, add a pinch of baking soda.

-red teapot When making ice tea, it sometimes has a tendency to "cloud".
-Some teas have a high acid content, which will change the pH level, and as hot tea cools, the compounds in the tea clump, giving the tea a murky appearance.
+red teapot When making, it sometimes has a tendency to "cloud".
+Some tisanes have a high acid content, which will change the pH level, and as it cools, the compounds tend to clump, giving a murky appearance.

-Here are some suggestions to help keep your tea from being cloudy.
+Here are some suggestions to help keep your beverage from being cloudy.

-• Use tea labeled specially for making iced tea.
+• Use bags or leaves that are labeled specially for making iced tea.

-• Pour the hot tea into the cold water
+• Pour the hot brew into the cold water

-• Allow the tea to cool to room temperature before refrigerating.
+• Allow to cool to room temperature before refrigerating.

-• Add some hot water to clear up tea that is already cloudy.
+• Add some hot water to clear up what is already cloudy.

 • Add slices of lemon - citrus acid help balance pH or